-Kombucha, a beverage made from fermented sweet tea, originated in China about 2,000 years ago but has enjoyed a more recent renaissance in the United States for its purported health benefits as a probiotic.
-The fizzy beverage makes a healthier replacement for flavored soda pops and a non-alcoholic substitute for wine.
+Kombucha, a beverage made from fermented sweet tea, originated in China about 2,000 years ago and has enjoyed a more recent renaissance in the United States.
 You can often find it in bars as the basis for virgin cocktails as well.
 It's most commonly served chilled; too much heat can reduce the probiotic benefits.

 What Is Kombucha?